AlbertoTalavan/TS_RWbootcamp_2020/Week12/Week12_README.md

 This week there is no homework nor assignments ... is all about our **bootcamp graduation Capstone project**.

 It is supposed to be a MVP, so it´s ok if not all functionality is working... because we have **one week** to make it.

+We can create whatever the project we want, it can be: a project that will get to the App Store when completed, something just for fun, something to experiment with new things...
+It is up to us! 🥳.

-So wait for it with ❤️
+So wait for it with ❤️.

 For sure it will be made using: